-Geo-targeted TLD’s are often stuck to certain areas of the defined country that can be a major reason to get less traffic.
+Geo-targeted TLDs are often stuck to certain areas of the defined country which can be a major reason to get less traffic.

 Policy Violations No Indexing

-You might not even know, but you could have violated a policy of the search engine and they might have stopped indexing your site, could be another good reason for no traffic, regular check on guidelines best practices should be followed to avoid violations,
+You might not even know, but you could have violated a policy of the search engine and they might have stopped indexing your site, this could be another good reason for no traffic, regular checks on guidelines and best practices should be followed to avoid violations,